 - Repeat for the other outside frame.

 - Continue to gently remove frames from the bee nuc, placing them in the same relative location in the hive body until all frames are transferred.

 - Carefully scoot all the frames from the nuc in the middle of the hive body.

-- Gently add, one at a time, remaining frames so you have either 8 or 10, depending upon the size hive body you’re using.
-If using plastic foundation, spritzing each with sugar syrup helps bees more readily accept it.
+- Gently add the remaining frames one at a time.
+This should either be eight or 10 frames, depending on the size of your hive body.
+If using a plastic foundation, lightly spritzing each frame with sugar syrup can encourage the bees to accept it more readily.